ErickFraga/JO-KEN-PO/README.md

 # JO-KEN-PO

-    JO-KEN-PO against the browser, do you know how to play.
+    JO-KEN-PO against the browser, you know how to play!